Skip to main content

 • “And as I said earlier, character development is below zero in this game; therefore, I have no reason to forgive or understand Shion, and I don't care if he dies or not.”

-• “The story had some intuitive dialogue that helped to build character development, but overall, my experience with this free visual novel/RPG maker game was mostly disappointing due to the lack of character building and/or confusing storyline.”
+• “The story had some intuitive dialogue that helped to build character development and with the whole story that scattered all over, it packed up to have actual reasonable, well-executed stories (which most of my experience with this 'free' visual novel/RPG maker games mostly had been disappointed by the lack of character building and/or confusing storyline).”

 • stability